Frequently Asked Questions

 How is Pincushion Hill Montessori School different than daycare?

-Pincushion students are engaged with educational materials and lessons throughout the day through hands-on learning experiences.
-Children who get the benefit of a Montessori start have better literacy, numeracy, excecutive function, and social skills.
+Pincushion students are engaged with educational materials and lessons throughout the day through hands-on learning experiences in academic areas such as language, math, science, and geography.

 -